UK-Export-Finance/exip/src/ui/server/helpers/task-list/README.md

 Now, a task list can be rendered in a UI template or component.

-In this repository there is a [task-list nunjuck component](/src/ui/templates/components/task-list.njk) that can automatically render the data into a GOV design list.
+In this repository there is a [task-list nunjucks component](/src/ui/templates/components/task-list.njk) that can automatically render the data into a GOV design list.
 Example:

 ```html
 // template.njk {% import '../components/task-list.njk' as taskList %} {{ taskList.render({ groups: taskListData }) }}